Cold calling: United States

 The FTC has also set certain regulations on when one can be called.
 Cold calling can only be done in between 8 a.m. and 9 p.m.
 The caller is also required by law to tell the customer who they are and what organization they represent.
 This includes clarifying if the organization is a for-profit organization or charity.
 The salesperson also must reveal all information about the product they are selling.
 This means that they are legally required not to lie.

 Many other government organizations monitor cold calling within their jurisdiction including the U.S. Securities and Exchange Commission (SEC).
 The SEC specializes in monitoring cold calling that deals with stocks, specifically stockbrokers.
 When investing over the phone, the SEC states that written banking information must be given.
 This means that an investment cannot be made over the phone.

+Restrictions from US on use of artificial intelligence when cold calling

+As of February 2024, the FCC has banned the use of AI-generated voices and potentially AI-generated text messages in telemarketing and cold calling, with violations posing significant legal liabilities for businesses who violate the new regulations set forth.

 Canada

 The National Do Not Call List (DNCL) is administered by the Canadian Radio-television and Telecommunications Commission (CRTC).
 As with the U.S. version, the rules exclude surveyors, charities, political organizations/candidates, organizations that one has had a business relationship with over the previous 18 months or has otherwise granted permission, as well as newspapers seeking subscribers.